Core Architecture & Fare Taxonomy

 - Duplicate Taps: Riders may tap twice at the same validator due to gate hesitation or NFC polling overlap.
 Resolve using idempotency keys and a sliding-window deduplication filter (

 - Inter-Agency Proration: Multi-operator journeys require revenue sharing.
 Use a deterministic split ratio table versioned alongside the fare rules, and log the proration calculation as a separate audit event.
+A journey fare shared across operators is allocated as , where each is the versioned weight for operator .

 By enforcing strict schema contracts, immutable event logs, and deterministic reconciliation logic, transit operators can achieve sub-0.1% variance rates, maintain regulatory compliance, and scale fare automation across complex mobility networks.